47° F

 • Campground Location: Upper Pines in Yosemite Valley

-• Lodging: Upgrade to Curry Village or Yosemite Valley Lodge for an additional fee.
+• Lodging: Upgrade to Yosemite Lodge for an additional fee.
 Lodging dates match camping dates.
 Lodging blocks expire 30 days prior to the program.
-Details on using our Group Code to book lodging will be emailed to you immediately after you register.
+Details on using our Group Code will be emailed to you immediately after registering.

 • Experience level: All levels welcome.